Bob-623/Search-Engine/README.md

 **AUTHORS: KAREN KIERNAN (‘KAREN’), DINGKAI GUO (‘BOB’), MENGYU LI (‘LI’) (GROUP 27)**

 ## Introduction
-Group 27 on the QMUL Information Retrieval module (ECS736P) constructed a search engine for the group assignment Semester B. The project repurposed a famous but old text classification dataset, the Reuters 21578, as a fully annotated Information Retrieval dataset.
+Group 27 on the QMUL Information Retrieval module (ECS736P) constructed a **search engine** for the group assignment Semester B. The project repurposed a famous but old text classification dataset, the **Reuters-21578**, as a fully annotated Information Retrieval dataset.
 This was achieved by using an LLM for relevance annotation.

-## Files: Datasets and jupyter notebooks
- - EXPLAIN THE FILE STRUCTURE IN THE REPOSITORY HERE

-## BM25 vs BM25F
+**BM25 vs BM25F**

 BM25 remains an industry standard as a first pass key word matching filter, and is a component of larger search engines.
 The Reuters dataset has a structured text format e.g. article body and article title.
 This allows us to explore the use of BM25F in comparison with BM25.

-## LLM relevance score labels
+**LLM relevance score labels**

 We used ChatGPT to generate relevance scores for the Reuters 21578 dataset for the given set of queries.
 This served as the ‘ground truth’ of document relevance rankings.

+## Repository structure: Datasets and jupyter notebooks
+ - EXPLAIN THE FILE STRUCTURE IN THE REPOSITORY HERE

 ## Tools used to develop search engine
 A variety of tools will be used at each stage, subject to evaluation during the implementation phase.
 The